Graham Jones (politician): Local government career

 In November 2001, he was one of two candidates, selected from four, to contest the safe Labour seat of Peel Ward on Hyndburn Council.
 He was re-elected in 2004, and again in 2008.

-In May 2005, he was elected as the Opposition Leader on Hyndburn Borough Council, and remained as such until his resignation as an councillor from Hyndburn Council in May 2010, the seat being retained by Labour Councillor Wendy Dwyer, who had been Jones' predecessor in the Accrington South division on Lancashire County Council elections.
+In May 2005, he was elected as the Opposition Leader on Hyndburn Borough Council, and remained as such until his resignation from Hyndburn Council in May 2010, the seat being retained by Labour Councillor Wendy Dwyer, who had been Jones' predecessor in the Accrington South division on Lancashire County Council elections.

 In June 2009, he contested the Accrington South Division (Peel, Baxenden and Barnfield wards) for the County Council amidst the MP's expenses scandal.
-His majority was reduced from 17.6% to 17.1%, a majority of 469 votes turning it into one of Labour's safer seats.
+His majority was reduced from 17.6% to 17.1%, a majority of 469 votes, making it one of Labour's safer seats.
 Across Lancashire County, Labour were reduced from 44 seats to 16.

 In February 2010 The Blackburn Citizen reported that Jones had acted in "technical breach" of council rules, in discussing unadopted roads Annie Street, Hodder Street and Manor Street at meetings, whilst on one occasion failing to mention that he lived on Hodder Street.
-The Hyndburn Standards Committee concluded that Jones had not attempted to conceal his address from the council having declared it on other occasions.
+The Hyndburn Standards Committee concluded that Jones had not attempted to conceal his address from the council, having declared it on other occasions.

-In July 2010, he was also involved in a dispute with rival councillor Peter Britcliffe, who implied that Jones had other undeclared property interests.
-This was by repeatedly shouting "two houses" at Jones during a council meeting.
-Britcliffe subsequently apologised after legal threats, acknowledging the second home referred did belong to a late relative of Jones, and was not his property.
+In July 2010, he was also involved in a dispute with rival councillor Peter Britcliffe, who implied that Jones had other undeclared property interests by repeatedly shouting "two houses" at Jones during a council meeting.
+Britcliffe subsequently apologised after legal threats, acknowledging that the second home belonged to a late relative of Jones and was not his property.